altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Right."<br/>

 As they spoke, some girls showed up from the open doors.
-Altina was surprised to see Regis being held by Jerome.
+Altina was surprised to see Regis being held by Jerome.<br/>

 "What happened?"<br/>

-Clarisse asked quietly.
+Clarisse asked quietly.<br/>

 "...Are you kissing?"<br/>

 "Stop kidding!
 Why would I kiss this trash!?"<br/>

 Jerome was blushing.
-It wasn't a blush from embarrassment, but anger.
+It wasn't a blush from embarrassment, but anger.<br/>

-Regis was tossed onto the bed.
+Regis was tossed onto the bed.<br/>

-Altina rushed over.
+Altina rushed over.<br/>

 "What happened!?
 You look unwell."<br/>